sergiodxa/next-nprogress/README.md

 ### Advanced Config

-By passing an object as an optional second argument, you can configure further configure NProgress using it's [configuration options].
+By passing an object as an optional second argument, you can configure further configure NProgress using it's [configuration options](https://github.com/rstacruz/nprogress#configuration).

 ```js
 const msDelay = 200;